-Prof. Richard Battye : ProjectsAs well as being a theorist, I am in involved in a number of observational projects.
+Prof. Richard Battye : ProjectsAs well as being a theorist, I am involved in a number of observational projects.
 NB this site is presently under construction.

 SuperCLASS: This is an e-MERLIN legacy program designed to measure the effects of weak lensing over 1.75 square degrees in the radio waveband at 1.4GHz.
-We will perform a survey to at r.m.s of 4 microjanskys and detect a source density of around 1 source per arcmin.
+We will perform a survey to an r.m.s of 4 microjanskys and detect a source density of around 1 source per arcmin.
 I am the PI of this program and the proposal can be found here.

 BINGO: This is a concept for a single dish 21cm intensity mapping instrument.
 The overall objective is to constrain dark energy by measuring the Baryonic Acoustic Oscillations.
 A short paper discussing the project is here

 Euclid: This is an ESA satellite which will be launched at the end of the decade.
 Its primary objective is to illuminate the late-time history of the Universe and constrain physical phenomena such as dark energy and modified gravity.
-I am a member of cluster working group.
+I am a member of the cluster working group.